 iPhone 13: Connectivity

-Looking at the rumors so far, the iPhone 13 is well on its way to becoming this year’s most sought-after smartphone.
+Looking at the rumours so far, the iPhone 13 is well on its way to becoming this year’s most sought-after smartphone.
 While it will be a while longer till Samsung (Apple’s biggest competitor) releases its Samsung Galaxy S22, we can’t wait to see how the iPhone 13 measures up to the competition.
 So keep checking this page regularly for updated news on the upcoming iPhone 13 release in September.
 If you’d like to check out the complete comparison between iPhone 12 and iPhone 13 then click here to read more.